 - Meet the requirements for residence in a nursing facility.
 These are defined in Kentucky Administrative Regulation 907 KAR 1:022.

-- There are special financial qualifications applied to the ABI and ABI LTC waiver programs.
-You can find more information on how we determine if you meet the financial qualifications here.
+- Meet the financial qualifications for Medicaid.
+There are special financial qualifications applied to the ABI and ABI LTC waiver programs.
+Read the Medicaid Waiver Services Fact Sheet for details.